 Weare’s throat had been cut and his body thrown into a pond.
 His killer was a well born man by the name of John Thurtel.
 The public devoured every lurid detail of the case and thousands flocked to Hertford in January 1824 to see the murderer hanged.

 When Thomas Chalkley’s body was also found in a pond, rumours spread until local people were in a state of near hysteria.
 Clearly it was feared that unless the facts were laid before the public quick smart, Solomon and Joseph were in danger of being lynched.
 Unfortunately, most of the villagers were illiterate and it is likely the men received both verbal and physical abuse in the weeks that followed.
 Stories of their involvement probably circulated for years, affecting their capacity to earn a living.
 It may even have been a factor in Solomon’s slide towards a life of crime, culminating in the 1845 burglary.

 It was a relief to discover that my ancestor, although definitely no angel, was not a murderer and that he did not die ‘unhinged’ on Norfolk Island.
 The convict cemetery where Solomon was buried on Tasman Peninsula is now an orchard, and since he paid so dearly for his sins I sincerely hope the old chap rests in peace under the apple trees.

 There are so many convicts in Tasmania’s lost graveyards.

-There is a second installment of the Shadbolt famiy HERE
+You can read a second installment of the Shadbolt family HERE

 YOUR THOUGHTS AND COMMENTS ARE ALWAYS VERY MUCH APPRECIATED.
 BUT PLEASE DON’T FORGET TO DO THE LITTLE SUM BELOW THE COMMENT BOX BEFORE YOU PRESS ‘SUBMIT’.